JoelLefkowitz/documentation/language/Syntax.md

 ## Language extensions

-There are some additional keywords that are defined in language extensions for example `applicative do notation`:
+There are some additional keywords that are defined in language extensions for example applicative do notation introduces the `ado` keyword:

 ```purescript
 user = ado